pierangeloc/programs-as-data/presentation/deckset.md

 - _Phantom types_ to make unwanted constructions impossible
 - _`given`_ to limit possible combinations

+^Clearly a language like Scala shines in this programming style

 ---

 # ...but all you need is data